rogozlorena/Courier-application/README.md

 ![alt text](image.png)

 ## Overview
 This project is a distributed application designed to efficiently track package deliveries.
 It provides a robust and scalable system for managing packages and couriers, with a well-structured backend built on Spring Boot and a dynamic frontend developed using React.
-Additionally, a desktop client, developed in C# using Visual Studio, is designed for customers to track their orders.
+Additionally, a desktop client, developed in C#, is designed for customers to track their orders.

 ## System Architecture
 - **Frontend (Administrator Interface):** React-based user interface for managing and tracking package deliveries.